PeopleForBikes/brokenspoke-analyzer/README.md

 ## Quickstart

-There are 2 main ways to use the brokenspoke-analyzer:
+There are 2 main ways to use the Brokenspoke Analyzer:

 - All in Docker
 - Native Python with the database running in a Docker container

-The different methods are being described in the sections below, with their advantages and inconveniences.
+The two methods are described in the sections below along with their advantages and inconveniences.

 For more details about the different ways to run an analysis and how to adjust